harshraj1695/portfolio-orchestration/README.md

 # Portfolio Application

 Welcome to my Portfolio Application!
 This project showcases my skills, projects, and experiences as a [Your Profession/Field].
-The application is built using HTML, CSS, and JavaScript, and is containerized using Docker and orchestrated with Kubernetes.
+The application is built using HTML, CSS, and JavaScript, and is containerized using Docker and orchestrated with Kubernetes